md-siam/Hackintosh-Legion-Y730_Y740/README.md

 Check for Lenovo branding, on the card, before you buy any Wi-Fi card.
 There DW cards from DELL which will not work, & can damage your macOS installation files.
 So, only Lenovo branding <b>Broadcom BCM94352Z</b> Wi-Fi card will work in Legion Y730.
 The Wi-Fi card on your left will work with Apple macOS.
 </p>
 <p align="justify" >
 After installing the Broadcom BCM94352Z Wi-Fi card you will need some additional kext files from a different source.
-Follow this guide to enable your <b>Broadcom Wi-Fi card</b>.
+I do not have those kext files into the EFI folder.
+Follow the guide given below to enable your <b>Broadcom Wi-Fi card</b>.
 </br> Guide: <a href="https://www.tonymacx86.com/threads/broadcom-wifi-bluetooth-guide.242423/" target="_blank">Broadcom WiFi/Bluetooth</a>.
 </p>

 ## Intel® Virtualization Technology (Intel® VT)
-Many applications use Intel Virtualization Technology to work properly, example like:
+Many applications use Intel Virtualization Technology to work properly, examples like:
 - Android Emulator
 - iPhone Simulator
 - Virtual Machine